fibo/fibo.github.io/_posts/2016-11-21-react-semantic-customized.md

 ## You are done

-Now that you have your custom CSS assets built with [Semantic] you just need to do
+Now that you have your custom CSS assets built with [Semantic-UI] you just need to do

 ```bash
 npm install semantic-ui-react --save-dev